Gonkalbell/pandoc_resume/markdown/resume.md

 ## Experience

-### Magic Leap

-January 2017 - Present

-I worked on three separate projects as part of the Magic Leap SDK and Developer Tools team:
+### Magic Leap - SDK and Developer Tools Programmer

-- Lumin Runtime Sdk:
+*January 2017 - Present*

-A developer kit consisting of APIs and tools for creating applications for Magic Leap's proprietary Lumin Runtime.
+Developing developer tools and APIs for Magic Leap's Spatial Computing device, the Magic Leap One.

-  - Technology used: C++11, OpenGL, CMake
+__Responsibilities:__

-  - My Role: Porting features from Magic Leap's Lumin Runtime to Windows and Mac so that they could be used in other developer tools, and adding lumin runtime libraries to the SDK
+- Porting Magic Leap's proprietary Lumin Runtime engine to Windows and Mac, so it could be used with the Lumin Runtime Editor.

-- Zero Iteration:
-A tool that allows developers to rapidly iterate on projects for Magic Leap by simulating Magic Leap's C APIs on the developer's desktop.
+- Implementing simulations of device features (most notably audio and dense-mesh reconstruction) in Zero Iteration, a tool to allow developers to rapidly iterate on Magic Leap content.

-  - Technology Used: C11 / C++11, python, protobuf, and zmq
-  - My Role: implementing APIs such as audio and dense mesh reconstruction

-- Lumin SDK C API:
-The set of interfaces that all game engines and frameworks on Magic Leap One use to communicate with the devices hardware and services.

-  - Technology Used: C11 / C++11, python
-  - My Role: Creating examples demonstrating API features, and setting up a common framework and build system for these examples to share
+- Constructing both public facing samples and internal integration tests for Magic Leap's C API, as well as a framework that these tests and samples share.

-### Immersed Games Internship: Tyto Online
+### Immersed Games - Network and Gameplay Programmer for Tyto Online

-September 2016 - December 2016
+*September 2016 - December 2016*

-Developing an educational MMO game that teaches science to elementary and middle school students.
+A summer internship working as a programmer for an educational MMO game that teaches environmental science to elementary and middle school students.

-- Technology Used: Unreal Engine 4 using C++14 and RakNet
-- My Role: Gameplay and network programming
+__Responsibilities:__

+- Implementing tasks for a modular quest system, allowing developers to construct new quests using a data driven tool
+- Network programming for synchronizing quest progress and player state

-### Ley Lines
+### Miria Studios - General Gameplay Programmer for Lay Lines

-March - August 2016
+*March - August 2016*

 An action puzzler game developed for a capstone Project at FIEA and released on Steam.

-- Technology Used: Unreal Engine 4 using C++14 and UE Blueprints
+__Responsibilities:__

+- Player control and general gameplay programming
+- Enemy AI
-- My Role: General gameplay and UI programming
+- UI design and programming

-### eSchool Solutions Testing Internship
+### eSchool Solutions - Testing Intern for SmartFindExpress

-May - August 2014
+*May - August 2014*

 A summer internship assisting the eSchool Solutions QA team write an automated integration test suite for eSchool’s main product, SmartFindExpress.

-- Technology Used: Java with TestNG API, Selenium web drivers, and JPA
+__Responsibilities:__

-- My Role: Writing front-end integration tests.
+- Writing integration tests for the browser-based front-end.
+- Writing unit tests for the back-end database

 ## Education